-Priest Ranch Wines is located in Yountville, directly across from the Villagio Inn and Spa.
+Priest Ranch Wines is located in Yountville, directly across from Hotel Villagio.
 This spacious newer “tasting center” blends sophistication with “ranch” ruggedness.
 Walk into the tasting room and be greeted by a large thick oak table.
 This piece of wood is from their ranch in the hills of eastern Napa County.
 Wood from the ranch was used throughout the inside of the building including the floor.
-With hours that run every day until 10pm, this tasting room has one of the latest hours of any tasting room in the valley.

 You know its a cold year when the fire is roaring in their fireplaces and buckets of rain are cascading outside at the end of May.
 Nothing like getting completely soaked by parking directly across the street and dashing for cover as fast as one can.
 They do have a small parking lot in the back of the building.
 Nevertheless, regardless of whether the fireplace is roaring – the tasting room is warm and inviting which says as much for the very hospitable and down to earth staff as it does for the actual layout.

-The focus of the Highflyer wines is on small productions from vineyards in select locations throughout California.
-Winemaker Craig Becker is a pilot and has chosen vineyard spots from the air in the past, not to mention a plane makes visiting these remote vineyards sometimes easier.
+While the focus of the tasting room is on Priest Ranch wines, several other labels are produced including Somerston and Highflyer wines.
+The focus of Highflyer wines is on small productions from vineyards in select locations throughout California.
+Winemaker Craig Becker is a pilot and has chosen vineyard spots from the air in the past, not to mention using a plane makes visiting these remote vineyards sometimes easier.
 He sources fruit from a number of locations in California including the central coast.
 This allows Highflyer to produce wines from areas best suited to growing particular varietals.
 Only fruit from single vineyard family owned properties are used in this label.